-The impact of a motor vehicle against a pedestrian often leaves the latter with severe injuries, and in some cases, victims may never make a full recovery.
+The impact of a motor vehicle against a pedestrian often leaves the latter with severe injuries.
+In some cases, accident victims may never make a full recovery.
 Even in minor collisions that occur at low speeds, pedestrians are afforded no protection against the size and speed of a car.

-While the injuries endured by the plaintiff in a pedestrian accident case may be severe, the plaintiff still must prove that the driver was at fault for the collision to collect compensation.
+If you were struck by a car, you have the right to pursue a lawsuit against the driver.
+While your injuries may be severe, you still must prove that the driver was responsible for the collision to collect compensation.
 This can be a complex process, and unrepresented plaintiffs can find themselves quickly overwhelmed.

-A relentless Omaha pedestrian accident lawyer can work to conduct his or her own investigation into the accident, shield plaintiffs from aggressive insurance companies, and make demands for every dollar of compensation that they deserve.
+A relentless Omaha pedestrian accident lawyer can work to conduct his or her own investigation into the incident, shield you from aggressive insurance companies, and make demands for every dollar of compensation that you deserve.
 With one of the dedicated personal injury attorneys at Berry Law handling the details of your case, you could focus on healing physically and getting your life back on track.

 Most pedestrian accidents involve a motorist striking someone walking across or near the road.
 When a driver acts negligently behind the wheel, he or she can face responsibility for any injuries that result.